magnushelliesen/handwritten-digit-recognizer-app/README.md

 The app is hosted on Google Cloud Run: [https://handwritten-digit-recognizer-app-569320861368.asia-east1.run.app/](https://handwritten-digit-recognizer-app-569320861368.asia-east1.run.app/).

-Changed to the app are released using a GitHub Action defined by [release.yml](https://github.com/magnushelliesen/handwritten-digit-recognizer-app/blob/main/.github/workflows/release.yml).
+Any changes to the app are released using a GitHub Action defined by [release.yml](https://github.com/magnushelliesen/handwritten-digit-recognizer-app/blob/main/.github/workflows/release.yml).
 The necessary secrets to the Google Cloud Project are stored as repo secrets.

 ---
 <p align="center">